carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 > ## Questions to consider
 >
-> What is the evaluation metrics telling?
+> What are the evaluation metrics telling us?
 >
 > Look at the Data Plot.
 > What do you notice?